 8. Stuffed Portobello Mushrooms With Maple Miso Balsamic Sauce

-These Italian-inspired Farro Stuffed Portobello Mushrooms look like they waltzed right off of a fancy restaurant menu, but they’re actually super easy to make!
+These Italian-inspired Farro Stuffed Portobello Mushrooms by Sophia DeSantis look like they waltzed right off of a fancy restaurant menu, but they’re super easy to make!
 Creamy kale-radicchio pesto and umami maple miso balsamic sauce drizzled on top elevates this dish into a real work of art.
 It’s perfect for any holiday feast or dinner any night of the week!

 9. Tempeh Shepherd’s Pie

-This Tempeh Shepherd’s Pie is the perfect autumn meal made vegan.
+This Tempeh Shepherd’s Pie by Katie Koteen is the perfect autumn meal made vegan.
 Crumbled tempeh and veggies make up the flavor-packed filling, and it’s topped with your traditional mashed potatoes.
 Hearty and delicious, this is a crowd-pleaser.

 10. Lemon and Walnut Linguine with Roasted Broccoli

-Sometimes the best dishes are deceptively simple like this light and delicious Lemon and Walnut Linguine with Roasted Broccoli.
+Sometimes the best dishes are deceptively simple like this light and delicious Lemon and Walnut Linguine with Roasted Broccoli by Sarah Gory.
 It has mellow and sweet roasted garlic; broccoli roasted with lemon and chili flakes and a toasted breadcrumb-walnut mixture that gives the whole dish a depth of flavor.

 11. Mushroom Ravioli with Creamy Leek Sauce

-This Mushroom Ravioli with Creamy Leek Sauce is a total Italian grandma recipe – hearty mushroom ravioli coated in a creamy, comforting leek sauce.
+This Mushroom Ravioli with Creamy Leek Sauce by Kyra Howearth is a total Italian grandma recipe – hearty mushroom ravioli coated in a creamy, comforting leek sauce.
 It’s hearty, satisfying, and delicious.
-Make sure everyone gets seconds (and thirds) like a true grandma would.
+Make sure everyone gets seconds (and thirds) as a true grandma would.

 12. Roasted Vegetable Phyllo Bundles

-These Roasted Vegetable Phyllo Bundles are a beautiful way to put a bunch of veggies on everyone’s plates.
+These Roasted Vegetable Phyllo Bundles from Noming Thru Life are a beautiful way to put a bunch of veggies on everyone’s plates.
 Just imagine a bunch of roasted veggies topped with vegan cheese and wrapped in light, flaky phyllo dough.
-Mmm … these little phyllo bundles are basically just flaky bowls of roasted veggie goodness.
+Mmm … these little phyllo bundles are just flaky bowls of roasted veggie goodness.

 13. Kale and Chickpea Stuffed Spaghetti Squash

 Stuffed squash is an autumn favorite.
 Change it up by changing the type of squash you stuff.
-This Kale and Chickpea Stuffed Spaghetti Squash is proof that veggies don’t have to be side dishes.
+This Kale and Chickpea Stuffed Spaghetti Squash by Maria and Alyssa Tosoni is proof that veggies don’t have to be side dishes.
 It’s filled with sautéed kale, chickpeas, and toasted almonds.
 It’s filling, wholesome, and tastes as good as it looks!

 14. Rustic, Creamy Portobello Stroganoff

-This Rustic, Creamy Portobello Stroganoff is a beautiful dish to serve at the holidays.
-It’s hearty enough so everyone will be satisfied and not even realize they’re eating health food.
+This Rustic, Creamy Portobello Stroganoff by Rebecca Weller is a beautiful dish to serve during the holidays.
+It’s hearty enough so everyone will be satisfied and not even realize they’re eating healthy food.
 The Portobello mushrooms give it a deep flavor and a thick, ‘meaty’ texture while the cashew cream and herbs envelop it in creamy decadence.